ibm-cloud-docs/account/catalog-settings.md

 | {{site.data.keyword.IBM_notm}} supported | Products that are supported by {{site.data.keyword.cloud_notm}}. |
 | Third party supported | Products that are provided by individual service entities. |
 | Community supported | Products that are provided by open source communities. |
-{: caption="Table 1.
-Options for filtering by support type" caption-side="top"}
+{: caption="Options for filtering by support type" caption-side="top"}
 {: #support-type-custom}
 {: tab-title="Support"}
 {: tab-group="customcatalogfilters"}